badiiiro/Systemui/README.md

 - Payoneer = badroiv@gmail.com

 # NOTE
+I am NOT responsible for anything that can be made or any use of it!
+It was created for educational purpouses only.
 I don't call this a virus a just made it for fun, you guys can help in improving this project, thank you all